 - Video games: ???

-Actually, I don’t think that is a fair assessment, because honestly, I view the strength of video games as an artistic medium to be relatively straight-forward and self-evident: interactivity.
+Actually, I don’t see this as being a particularly difficult question.
+I view the strength of video games as an artistic medium to be self-evident: interactivity.

 In addition to the Call of Duty and Splinter Cell games, I also played Analogue: A Hate Story, an Indie title from developer, Christine Love.
 It’s a science fiction adventure game that has the player investigate the logs of a derelict “generation ship.”
 The generation ship is a large space vessel designed to fly to other planets (over the course of centuries) to eventually form new colonies.
 It’s got a heavy Korean feel to it and while I am not normally a fan of the anime style (probably fodder for another essay), it’s subdued and well-done.

-The player interacts with the game by reading logs, and then asking one of two AI programs to comment on what he or she just read.
+The player interacts with the game by reading logs, and then asking one of two AI programs to comment on what the player just read.
 Eventually, the player discovers the reason behind why the generation ship became derelict and can resolve the story by siding with one or none of the AI programs.

 Analogue: A Hate Story is a very simple game, one that I will probably not return to since I got what I wanted out of it.
 I do recommend playing it though, as its structure is something I hope we might see more of in the future, particularly as the medium continues to mature.

 The potential of video games to be an effective art form continues to improve as developers take risks and use new ways to bring the player into the experience.
 The “Citizen Kane of gaming” might be a long way off, but at least we are seeing improvements across the form.

 I, for one, am excited to see what the future holds.